ECF/grpc-RemoteServicesProvider/README.md

 karaf@root()> feature:install -v ecf-rs-examples-grpc-healthcheck-impl
 ```
 The source code for this HealthCheckService implementation is [here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.impl/src/org/eclipse/ecf/examples/provider/grpc/health/impl/HealthServiceImpl.java) in [this project](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.impl)

+Note that in this example, do network-based discovery provider is installed, so for automatic network discovery one of the [ECF Discovery Providers](https://wiki.eclipse.org/Discovery_Providers) will need to be installed.
+Another option is to used the [RSA **importservice**](https://wiki.eclipse.org/RSA_Console_Commands#Remote_Service_Import) console command to import the service in the consumer without automatic network discovery.

 ## Install and Start the HealthCheck Example Consumer (Client)
 In console type: